The Four Courts Donnchadh Ó Corráin Prize 2019

-In 2018, the Irish Conference of Medievalists, with the generous support of Four Courts Press, will award the Four Courts Donnchadh Ó Corráin Prize for the best paper in medieval Irish history presented at the conference by a postgraduate or early-career scholar.
+In 2019, the Irish Conference of Medievalists, with the generous support of Four Courts Press, will award a Donnchadh Ó Corráin Prize for the best paper in medieval Irish history presented at the conference by a postgraduate or early-career scholar.

 The prize has been instituted in honour of the late Donnchadh Ó Corráin, one of the foremost historians of early medieval Ireland.
 Professor Emeritus of Medieval History, University College Cork, he was founder and director of the ArCH, CELT and Multi-Text Projects in UCC.
 He founded, and until recently edited, Peritia: Journal of the Medieval Academy of Ireland; and he was one of the founders of the Irish Conference of Medievalists itself.
 His research interests included: the history and historiography of the early Middle Ages, Irish law, the Irish church, medieval Irish literature, genealogy, Irish manuscripts, Viking studies, and computer applications in the humanities, especially the creation of corpora and the analysis of text.
 He published widely and often, from the seminal Ireland Before the Normans (Dublin, 1972) to The Irish Church, its Reform and the English Invasion (Dublin, 2017).
 He died on the 25th October 2017, a few months after the publication of his magnum opus Clavis Litterarum Hibernensium: Medieval Irish Books & Texts c.
 400 – c.
 1600 (Turnhout, 2017), a three-volume bibliography of Irish texts and manuscripts.